hmaier-fws/hamaier.github.io/test-style.md

 ```

 ## Use singular tense
-Use singular tense for all names
+Use singular tense for all names.

 yes: `dataDictionary[]`